joshvonkorff/Project-3/README.md

 Based on the weight function, we can calculate the "characteristic words" of each cluster.

-*NOTE: the characteristic words and clusters reported below correspond to one run of the program.
+*NOTE: the characteristic words and clusters reported here correspond to one run of the program.
 Due to the random nature of the program, the same words and clusters will not necessarily result from every run.*

 **Characteristic words for cluster A (Washington through Johnson):** intrusted, heretofore, effectually, herewith, effectual, intercourse, salutary, continuance, constitution, expedience